hack3rs.ca network-security

 Suggested starting block: Hash Identification And Baseline Audit (Lab)

-2. Post-breach or IR credential risk assessment using recovered hash sets.
+2. Post-breach credential risk assessment using hash sets from a compromised system or directory.

 Suggested starting block: Rule-Based Testing And Session Safety

-3. Legacy system migration planning where password/hash strength is unknown.
+3. Legacy system migration planning where the password storage algorithm and current strength are unknown.

 Suggested starting block: Defensive Reporting Workspace

-4. Security awareness training using controlled examples of weak password patterns.
+4. Security awareness training with controlled examples that show what weak passwords look like to a GPU.

 Suggested starting block: Hash Identification And Baseline Audit (Lab)